henry2004y/Vlasiator.jl/docs/src/index.md

 # Vlasiator.jl

-Data processing and analyzing tool for the numerical model for collisionless ion-kinetic plasma physics [Vlasiator](https://github.com/fmihpc/vlasiator).
+[Vlasiator.jl](https://github.com/henry2004y/Vlasiator.jl) is a data processing and analyzing tool for the numerical model for collisionless ion-kinetic plasma physics [Vlasiator](https://github.com/fmihpc/vlasiator).
 This lightweight package is built upon its sister in Python [Analysator](https://github.com/fmihpc/analysator) and carefully designed for performance, capability and ease of use.
 It can be easily integrated with external packages like [FieldTracer.jl](https://github.com/henry2004y/FieldTracer.jl) and [TestParticle.jl](https://github.com/henry2004y/TestParticle.jl) to do all kinds of in-depth analysis.

 Vlasiator.jl contains the following features: